-The Research Foundation operating activities used approximately \$52.9 million representing an increase of \$11.9 million during in the fiscal year ended June 30, 2013, due to a \$6.9 million decrease in cash received from clinical services, which relates to the sale of the kidney disease program and movement of other clinical units to ULP.
-Additionally, cash provided by grants decreased by \$6.4 million due to the lower number of grants.
-Cash outflows from operations during the fiscal year ended June 30, 2013 decreased due largely to expenses related to payments to employees, which decreased \$1.2 million, as compared to the fiscal year ended June 30, 2012.
+The Research Foundation's operating activities used approximately \$48.0 million of cash during the fiscal year ended June 30, 2014, representing a decrease of \$4.9 million compared to the prior year.
+While cash received from clinical services increased \$15.7 million it was offset by a decrease of \$9.9 million of cash received from grants and contracts and facilities and administrative cost recoveries.
+Cash outflows from operations during the fiscal year ended June 30, 2014 increased due largely to expenses related to payments to suppliers, which increased \$7.3 million, as compared to the fiscal year ended June 30, 2013, due in part to additional costs associated with increased number of patients.